wp-plugins/adminbar-manager/readme.txt

 Remove default adminbar menus and change color.

 == Description ==
-Plugin help to remove default menus from adminbar/toolbar (wordpress logo,sitename,comments,updates,loginout etc) as desired.Also  you can change the color of the adminbar for frontend.
+Plugin help to remove default admin bar menus (wordpress logo,sitename,comments,updates,loginout etc) .Also  you can change the color of the adminbar for frontend.

 == Installation ==
 1. Upload zip to the `/wp-content/plugins/` directory.